-Self isolate and book a test if you have symptoms.
+Self-isolate and book a test if you have symptoms.

-It is necessary to restrict the range of treatments available initially at the urgent dental care centres (UDCC), but we hope to expand the scope of this service to deal with a wider range of acute or even non-urgent dental problems in the near future.
+It is necessary to restrict the range of treatments available initially at our surgery and the urgent dental care centres (UDCC), but we hope to expand the scope of this service to deal with a wider range of acute or even non-urgent dental problems in the near future.
 Further information may be found at: Scottish Dental or NHS inform.

 Please attend your given appointment promptly as you can understand that we cannot see you if you are late.
 This is because of the extra measures put in place to wipe down and fallow the room to prevent cross-infection and transmission.